peneeta/peneeta/README.md

 ## Hey! 👋
 Welcome to my GitHub.
-I'm an automation engineering student with experience in bioinformatics and single cell analysis.
+I'm an automation engineering student (MSAS) with experience in bioinformatics and single cell analysis.
 I also work on a few small web projects which you'll find here!

 🔗 [https://www.linkedin.com/in/peneeta/](https://www.linkedin.com/in/peneeta/)